 surgeon's hand motions into finer and more precise action.

 You will likely stay in the hospital for 1 to 3 days after surgery.

 Most men can go back to work or their usual routine in about

 3 to 5 weeks.
-But it can take 6 to 8 weeks to fully recover.
+But it can take longer to fully recover.

 After your surgery, you will need to have routine checks with